atingupta2006/oci-sre-dec-25/docs/Day-4/01-High-Availability-Design/hands-on.md

 * Deploying instances across **multiple FDs**
 * Ensuring that if one FD fails, the service remains up

-In this lab, you will deploy **two compute instances** in different fault domains to host identical versions of the Class Enrollment App.
+In this lab, you will deploy **two compute instances** in different fault domains to host identical versions of the BharatMart application.

-## **1.2 Load Balancing Patterns**
+#### 1.2 Load Balancing Patterns

 Load balancers improve HA by: